arees88/ML_Azure_P3_Capstone/README.md

 As mentioned in the previous section, both experiments in the project had restricted number of iterations when searching for best model performance.

+In the **AutoML** experiment we restricted the run time to 30 minutes which allowed for 58 models to be explored.
+Increasing the experiment time would potentially allow to find another, better performing model.

-In the case of HyperDrive experiment we used Random sampling and restricted the number of iterations to 20.
+In the case of **Hyperdrive** experiment we used Random sampling and restricted the number of iterations to 20.
 Using higher number of iterations with more Random sampler choices may help with finding a set of hyperparameters that give better performance.
-To make sure that we don't miss the best performing hyperparameter settings we could swith to Grid sampling instead.
+To make sure that we do not miss the best performing hyperparameter settings we could swith to Grid sampling instead.
 Choosing a diffrent early termination policy may also help by providing savings without terminating promising jobs.
 For example using the more conservative Median Stopping Policy rather than BanditPolicy.

-With the AutoML option we restricted the experiment time to 30 minutes which allowed for 28 models to be explored.
-Increasing the experiment time would potentially allow to find another, better performing model.

 The **Amphibians Data Set** is multilabel and can be used to predict the presence of seven different amphibian species in water reservoirs.
 I have used Label1 to predict the presence of the Green frogs.
 We could use the ramaining labels, Label2 to Label7, to predict the presence of the other amphibian species such as Brown frogs, Common toad, Fire-bellied toad, Tree frog, Common newt and Great crested newt.